PentHertz/RF-Swift/docs/installer-security.md

 `native|appimage`.
 AppImage is currently offered for Linux x86-64; native Workbench archives are offered for Linux x86-64 and macOS universal builds.

+## Native package path

+On the stable channel the installer prefers native packages (deb/rpm/pacman on Linux, the signed Homebrew cask on macOS) and falls back to the tarball flow when a package manager or sudo is unavailable. `RFSWIFT_PKG_FORMAT=native|tarball` selects the path non-interactively.
+The native path applies the same trust controls as the tarball path, plus two that root installs require:

+1. It refuses to run without a SHA-256 tool rather than installing unverified packages as root (fail closed).
+2. It downloads and checksum-verifies every requested package, runs the same opt-in-but-fatal attestation check, and only then installs, so nothing is installed before all downloads pass verification.

+The predicted package filenames are pinned to the release pipeline's output by `scripts/test-installer.sh`, and the network-derived version string is constrained to `[0-9A-Za-z.-]` before it is used in any URL or path.

 ## Residual trust

 SHA-256 manifests hosted beside a release protect against corruption but do